nikcode9/overview/README.rst

   * ``include_tasks`` is hardcoded as the implementation is inside the engine, same with ``add_host``, ``group_by``, ``debug`` and others, async_wrapp, async-poll, assert/fail are 'parts of the language'
 * Development

-  * Ability to run ``ansible-test sanity,units,integration`` against the Ansible code base
+  * Ability to run ``ansible-test sanity,units,integration`` against the Ansible code base.
 * Parts of the Windows codebase that can't currently be removed from ansible-base.

 Bugs in ansible-base should be reported via  `ansible/ansible issues <https://github.com/ansible/ansible/issues/new/choose>`_.